kubeedge/website/docs/setup/install-with-keadm.md

 ### keadm deprecated init

-`keadm deprecated init` installs Cloudcore in binary process, generates certificates, and installs the CRDs.
+`keadm deprecated init` installs CloudCore in binary process, generates certificates, and installs the CRDs.
 It also provides a flag to set a specific version.

 **IMPORTANT NOTES:**